makerdao/community/faqs/dai.md

 ## What organizations are using DAI?

-A current list can be found in the partnerships section of the [Awesome-MakerDao](https://github.com/makerdao/awesome-makerdao) repository.
+A current list can be found in the [Partnerships](https://github.com/makerdao/awesome-makerdao#partnerships) section of the [Awesome-MakerDao](https://github.com/makerdao/awesome-makerdao#) repository.